Shared-Reality-Lab/IMAGE-Monarch/README.md

 While the functions called return values in most cases, this has not been made explicit by the arrows.

-1. Functions executed when a file is read from storage
+1. Functions executed when a file is read from storage (by pressing the Up and Down arrow buttons on the device )
 ![Server request flow](https://github.com/Shared-Reality-Lab/IMAGE-Monarch/assets/53469681/e1b88a4c-22af-4e60-b1d6-1108a334a11e)

-2. Functions executed to render the next layer
+2. Functions executed to render the next layer (when the [UP button](#UpButton) is pressed)
 ![Load layer flow](https://github.com/Shared-Reality-Lab/IMAGE-Monarch/assets/53469681/8c62d103-1f3a-4f43-a6a6-1606a82e06e4)

 Details of the XPath queries can be found in [here](XPathQueries.md).